apache/spark/docs/spark-connect-overview.md

 </div>

-Which will create a Spark Connect session by reading the SPARK_REMOTE environment variable we set above.
+Which will create a Spark Connect session from your application by reading the SPARK_REMOTE environment variable we set above.

 ## Specify Spark Connect when creating Spark session